jaredkaczynski/line-server/README.md

 **How will your system perform with 100 users?
 10000 users?
 1000000 users?**

 Disk reads will be the limitation and so caching will be key.
 An SSD can only do a few thousand operations per second.
-My retrievals from line requested to line retrieved are 20 microseconds when cached and vary from 50 to around 150 depending on line count, size per line, and various system IO oddities.
+My retrievals from line requested to line retrieved are 20 microseconds when cached and vary from 50 to around 150 depending on line count, size per line, and various system IO oddities which may cause outliers with longer retrieval times.
 The current implementation should scale easily to a large user count IF provided with sufficient memory for caching and cache size is increased.
 Without this expect a high hundreds to low thousands of requests per second as a limit if line requests are pure random.
 This would allow for a reasonable experience with 10000 users and no issues at all with 100.

 I used JMeter to try to do some load testing.
 My results vary but have hit nearly 1000 responses per second at times using a random line value for each request.
 I did test arraylist versus hashmap for retrieval of lines with no consistently better option so I kept it as hashmap for better logic understanding.